TURRIFF SHOW CANCELLED FOR A SECOND YEAR

-Turriff Show, Scotland’s largest two-day agricultural show, has today announced the cancellation of the 2020 event due to the continued uncertainty of hosting large scale events during the ongoing COVID-19 pandemic in the months ahead.
+Turriff Show, the largest two-day Agricultural Show in Scotland, has today announced the cancellation of the 2021 event due to the continued uncertainty of hosting large scale events during the ongoing COVID-19 pandemic in the months ahead.

 Turriff Show, is the biggest two-day agricultural show in Scotland, attracting around 24,000 people, including those involved in farming as well as many non-farming people who enjoy the show for its wide array of activities.